Atthaualpha/knowledge-abyss/java/memory/HEAP.md

 ## Old Generation

 This generation allocate long-lived objects, and is larger that the young generation and its occupancy grows more slowly typically after a Garbage collection process.

+CMS and G1 are low-pause implementations, that means that perform GC process without pause ALL application threads.A trade off is more CPU usage.

+How to measure eden size?
+Initial Young Gen Size = Initial Heap Size / (1 + NewRatio)